CMPS-6100/lab-07-template/README.md

 ## Turning in your work
 - At the top of `answers.md` file, **include your name**.
-- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this lab.
+- Once you have pushed your final submission to GitHub, go to Canvas and submit your source file(s) to gradescope to be autograded.
+There is a gradescope button at the bottom of the assignment page.
-- Upload your completed lab to gradescope.

 ### Gradescope